-With Horton leading the Office of Student-Athlete Development, Georgia State recently recorded its 21st straight semester with an average GPA of 3.0 or better.
-This past academic year (2017-2018), Panther student-athletes compiled a 3.15 cumulative GPA, with 81 percent of the 350+ Panthers student-athletes at or above a 3.0 and 57 student-athletes recording a perfect 4.0 for the academic year.
-Also, 13 of the Panthers’ 15 teams were above a 3.0 GPA.
+With Horton leading the Office of Academic Support and Student-Athlete Development, Georgia State recently recorded its 22nd consecutive semester with an average GPA of 3.0 or better.
+This past academic year (2018-2019), Panther student-athletes compiled a 3.11 cumulative GPA, with 190+ Panthers student-athletes at or above a 3.0 and 54 student-athletes recording a perfect 4.0 for the academic year.
+Also, 12 of the Panthers’ 15 teams were above a 3.0 GPA.

-Nationally, Horton serves on the National Association of Athletic Academic Advisors, as Chair of the Ethnic Concerns Committee (2016-2017) and has recently been selected for a two-year term as N4A Director of Region II (2017-2019).
+Nationally, Horton served on the National Association of Athletic Academic Advisors (N4A), as Chair of the Ethnic Concerns Committee (2016-2017) and recently served as the N4A Director of Region II (2017-2019).

 Prior to joining the Seminoles’ staff, Horton was an academic coordinator/learning specialist at Miami (Ohio) from 2009 to 2011.
 He was the academic liaison for eight teams including football and men’s and women’s basketball and served as a monitor for all teams with regards to GPA, APR (Academic Progress Rate) and GSR (Graduation Success Rate).

 Prior to Miami (Ohio), Horton was selected as one of 18 interns nationally for the NCAA’s internship program with the Student-Athlete Development group immediately following two years as a graduate assistant with Academic Services in the Mississippi State Athletics Department.

 A native of Columbus, GA., Horton earned his bachelor’s degree in business administration from Mississippi State in 2006 and a master’s in sports management in 2008.
 Horton was a four-year letterman in football for the Bulldogs, including serving as a team captain during his senior year.